 Experienced and the not so experienced mountain bikers can be spoiled with sightings of game and amazing views of the Koo Valley towards Montague or towards Anysberg and Touws River.
-Cyclist are free to explore the whole reserve and exclusive cycle trails are in the pipeline.
+Cyclist are free to explore the whole reserve on exclusive cycle trails.
+On our trail map you can find our validated routes.

 Day Visitors and Guests

 Should you be visiting us in a 4×4 vehicle, we have the option of letting you embark on a self-drive safari – where you can encounter vast landscapes, scenic beauty and wildlife on your own time, without the use of a guide and in your own vehicle.
 Guests can also visit the freshwater rock pools, where having a refreshing swim in them is the perfect way to start the day.
-Please refer to our rates page for relevant fees.
+Please note that we do charge a small gate fee for day visitors to support conservation on the ground.

 Over millennia the landscape on the reserve has been moulded by varying weather patterns and rock formations here come in interesting shapes and sizes, with a notable formations being the Face, Castle, Parrot, Turtle and Monkeys.